 In-House volunteers are scheduled with the House Manager.
 Shifts are available seven days a week from 8:00 a.m. to 8:00 p.m. depending on availability.
 Also, there is an opportunity to volunteer as our receptionist from 4-7 PM every evening.

-You can help give families moments of togetherness by preparing and serving a meal in Ronald McDonald House of Mobile’s beautiful kitchen.
+With Taste of Hope, you can help give families moments of togetherness by preparing and serving a meal in Ronald McDonald House of Mobile’s beautiful kitchen.
 Come together with your coworkers, family, friends, church or civic group while you help provide the nutrition families need to focus on their critically ill child.
 Please contact Tamara Perry (251-694-6873) for more information or click the link below to schedule a meal.

 Participate in our pop tab program by collecting pull tabs from aluminum cans and donating to Ronald McDonald House.
 The program raises approximately $3,000 – $5,000 each year and the proceeds go toward the operating costs of Ronald McDonald House of Mobile.